Benjamin-Dobell/Heimdall/Win32/README.txt

     firmware package the "Create Package" tab will become available.
 Clicking this tab will display additional information that you can include in your package.
 In order to continue you must fill out all sections except for the URLs section, which is optional.
-The following is break-down of what all these options mean.
+The following is a break-down of what all these options mean.

     - General Firmware Information: -